22 JUNE 2016 – National Flash Fiction Day

-In past years, National Flash Fiction Day has been celebrated with prize-giving ceremonies and presentations by the judges as well as readings in various hotbeds of flash all across Aotearoa.
+National Flash Fiction Day celebrates each year with prize-giving ceremonies and presentations by the judges as well as readings in various hotbeds of flash all across Aotearoa.
 Our three main events occur simultaneously in Auckland, Christchurch and Wellington, on or around June 22.
 News about 2016 events forthcoming on our Events page.

 If you would like to hold a reading or local event and would like it advertised and supported by NFFD, please get in touch!